What Is Hormonal Acne — And What Can You Do About It?

 The good news: there are things you can do to manage and minimize your hormonal acne.
 Here are Dr. Lee’s top tips:

 - Maintain a good skincare routine.
 If you’re acne-prone, use over-the-counter anti-acne products.
-SLMD Skincare Acne System is a simple regimen — just 3 steps, morning and night — that helps clear pores and curb acne-causing bacteria.
+SLMD Acne System is a simple regimen — just 3 steps, morning and night — that helps clear pores and curb acne-causing bacteria.

 - Make healthy lifestyle choices.
 Eating a healthy, balanced diet, getting adequate sleep, and keeping stress levels low will help keep your hormones balanced and your skin functioning optimally.